6 DHT Supplements to Increase 5-a Reductase Naturally

 Butea superba (Red Kwao Krua) is a herb from Thailand, commonly used as a pro-erection supplement.

 There is also a crazy case study about a Thai-male who reportedly got his DHT levels all the way to 158% above medical reference ranges after supplementing with butea superba (he visited the doctor and complained of too high libido), after some examination and questioning, the doctors though it might be the supplement causing this sudden increase in androgenic hormones and they instructed him to seize the consumption.
-Within a week his blood levels of DHT had fallen back to normal.
+Within a week his blood serum 5-a DHT had fallen back to normal.

 Now do remember that this is only a singular case-study and definitely not conclusive enough to claim that butea would increase DHT.
-But it just might 😉
+But it just might.

 Zinc is one of the 24 essential micronutrients for human survival and its also responsible of regulating more than 100 bodily enzymes.

 It’s known to be very potent at increasing testosterone levels, especially when its used to correct a zinc deficiency, but when it comes to DHT, the opinions seem to be mixed…